Glycogen Storage Disease Type 5Symptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Alejandro Lucia practices in Madrid, Spain.
+Alejandro Lucia practices practicing medicine in Madrid, Spain.
 Mr. Lucia is rated as an Elite expert by MediFind in the treatment of Glycogen Storage Disease Type 5.
-His top areas of expertise are Glycogen Storage Disease Type 5, Glycogen Storage Disease Type 7, Myoglobinuria Recurrent, Rhabdomyolysis, and Bone Marrow Transplant.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Glycogen Storage Disease Type 5, Glycogen Storage Disease Type 7, Myoglobinuria Recurrent, Rhabdomyolysis, and Bone Marrow Transplant.

-Alfredo Santalla practices in Sevilla, Spain.
+Alfredo Santalla practices practicing medicine in Sevilla, Spain.
 Mr. Santalla is rated as an Elite expert by MediFind in the treatment of Glycogen Storage Disease Type 5.
-His top areas of expertise are Glycogen Storage Disease Type 5, Myoglobinuria Recurrent, Rhabdomyolysis, and Phosphoglycerate Mutase Deficiency.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Glycogen Storage Disease Type 5, Myoglobinuria Recurrent, Rhabdomyolysis, and Phosphoglycerate Mutase Deficiency.

 Published Date: June 01, 2014